Stuycs-K/finalprojectapcs-4-hsieh-naomi-li-andy/PROPOSAL.md

         - Here is a reference: https://phet.colorado.edu/en/simulations/ramp-forces-and-motion

 2. Pokemon-themed Mini Games
-\nThe user would be able to choose from a variety of small mini games, linked by their Pokemon theme.
+The user would be able to choose from a variety of small mini games, linked by their Pokemon theme.
 Some examples of the games are listed below.
 This project may be difficult to implement because of the graphics required.
 More time is needed to look into the feasibility of this aspect.
     1. Mix And Match/Memory Card Game
           - This game would generate a set of random cards in pairs and allow the user to continuously pick two of them to guess-and-check until they have matched all of them, essentially following the basic mix-and-match format.
 This game mode would be themed around a certain thing (Pokemon was my NetLogo project theme, a food theme may be easier because Processing’s graphic designer capabilities seem to be worse than NetLogo’s (which are already bad).
 We could use the berries found in Pokemon (Razz Berry, Pinap Berry, Nanab Berry, etc.))
           - Here is the Pokemon game that inspired my NetLogo project: https://play.nintendo.com/activities/memory-match/pokemon-cafe-memory-match-activity/